 planned major at a four-year college or university.
 At least 40 of the 60 credits must be taken within the Minnesota General Education Transfer

 Curriculum (MnTC).
 In addition to the 40 credit MnTC, the AA requires you to complete 18 additional credits, which may be MnTC goal fulfilling

 courses, pre-major requirements, second language requirements or electives and 2 credits in Health/Physical Education.

 An Associate in Arts degree allows you to complete both general education requirements and pre-major requirements for wide range of majors and

 programs at four-year colleges and universities.
-You should consult with a Century counselor so that you can be sure courses taken at Century
+You should consult with a Century counselor or advisor so that you can be sure courses taken at Century

 fulfill the requirements of a particular field of study, and contact the transfer institution.
 Listed below are examples of the bachelor's degree